-I was in my early thirties with a successful career, fortunate to have climbed the corporate ladder at a fast pace but I found myself feeling unfulfilled.
-I loved my job but I felt my desire for working in the corporate world was dwindling.
-I was not sure whether my career had become too fast paced for me that I was beginning to crave a much slower paced lifestyle.
-My life was hectic, my job was hectic, and everything just seemed so HECTIC!
+I was in my early thirties with a successful career, fortunate to have climbed the corporate ladder at a fast pace.
+I loved my job, but my desire for working in the corporate world was fading.

 The good thing was I had a plan…